luc-github/ESP3D/README.md

 *Connection
 --Connect GPIO0 to ground to be in update mode

+<H3>Do not flash Printer fw with ESP connected - it bring troubles, at least on DaVinci     </H3>

 ##Web configuration
 *Wifi Mode : Access point / Client station